 When you’re self-employed, you’re never really “off duty”.
 No matter what you do, it’s not going to be your typical 9-5 working situation.
 Not only do you have the work to do, or the staff to oversee, but you need to think about marketing, and budgets, and product development and, well, everything.

-No one element of business is more important than another, after all, they all need to come together to complete the package; however, marketing is definitely right up there on any successful business owner’s priority list.
-Of course, marketing can take many different forms.
+No single element of a business has more importance than another: ultimately, they all need to come together to complete the package.
+However, marketing is definitely right up there on any successful business owner’s priority list.
+Of course, marketing can take on many different forms.

 That said, not all situations are officially labelled as “networking”, but that doesn’t mean you can’t network anyway.